hossain101199/Vowel_Counting/README.md

    node syncRead1.js sample.txt
    ```

-   This command will execute the script and count the number of vowels in `sample.txt`.
+   This command will execute the script and count the number of vowels in sample.txt.

 3. **Run the script `syncRead2.js`**: